RoryQo/Corporate-Fatigue-Risk-Modeling/README.md

 ```

 ### **Model Evaluation**
 Initial testing with **Naïve Bayes and SVM** revealed that accuracy alone was not a good evaluation metric.
-Due to class imbalance, models favored predicting "No Burnout," leading to misleadingly high accuracy scores.
+Since burnout symptoms are less frequent in the dataset, a model focusing too heavily on the majority class would appear to perform well in terms of accuracy but would fail to correctly predict those who do experience burnout symptoms.
+This imbalance led us to focus on the weighted F1 score, which better accounts for both precision and recall across classes.
-- **Example:** Naïve Bayes predicted almost exclusively "No Burnout" cases.
+- **Example:** Naïve Bayes exclusively predicted "Burnout" cases.

 To address this, we **shifted our focus to the weighted F1-score**, which balances precision and recall across classes.